GANWANSHUI/LWANet/README.md

 # LWANet
-This is the official repository of "Light-weight Network for Real-time Adaptive Stereo Depth Estimation".
+This repository contains the codes for our paper: "Light-weight Network for Real-time Adaptive Stereo Depth Estimation".